sharetribe/flex-docs/src/docs/tutorial-branding/deploy-to-heroku/index.md

 - `REACT_APP_SHARETRIBE_MARKETPLACE_CURRENCY`

-  The currency used in the Marketplace as ISO 4217 currency code.
+  The currency used in the Marketplace is formatted in the ISO 4217 currency code.
 For example USD, EUR, CAD, AUD, etc.

 - `REACT_APP_CANONICAL_ROOT_URL`